StudioLab Narrative Medicine Journalism Workshop

 Call for Applications

-We are pleased to announce the third year of our Narrative Medicine Journalism Workshop, a nonfiction training program for people who want to write and report about health subjects—including health equity issues and aspects of clinical experiences—for the public media and in nonfiction books.
+We are pleased to announce the fourth year of our Narrative Medicine Journalism Workshop, a nonfiction training program for people who want to learn to write and report about health subjects—including health equity issues and aspects of clinical experiences—for the public media and in nonfiction books.

-The workshop is taught by award-winning journalist and bestselling author Stephen Fried.
+The workshop is taught by award-winning journalist and bestselling author Stephen Fried, and was adapted for Narrative Medicine from his workshops at Columbia Journalism School.
 It is appropriate for those who have never written for a general audience—but are motivated to learn how—as well as those who have already done some work in this area, but would like to improve their reporting, writing, story generation, and relationships with assigning editors.
 We work on reported op-eds, short features and longform pieces, as well as the queries and strategies used to place them with editors of newspapers, magazines, online-only outlets, or books.

-The workshop is part of Columbia’s Narrative Medicine StudioLab, which is sponsored by the Division of Narrative Medicine of the Department of Medical Humanities and Ethics, under the direction of founder and chair Rita Charon; it is a gathering place for CUIMC faculty and students engaged in arts and humanities work.
+The workshop is part of Columbia’s Narrative Medicine StudioLab, which is sponsored by the Division of Narrative Medicine of the Department of Medical Humanities and Ethics, under the direction of founder and chair Dr. Rita Charon; it is supported by the Robert Wood Johnson Foundation.
+StudioLab is a gathering place for CUIMC faculty and students engaged in arts and humanities work.

 Since the workshop’s inception, its members—who previously had little or no experience writing for the lay press--published pieces they developed in the group setting in the New York Times, the New Yorker, Vox.com, the Washington Post, the New York Daily News, Nautilus magazine, Ms. magazine, the Seattle Times and Backpacker (where one workshop member was helped to develop a regular medical column).

 Professor Stephen Fried, the founding director of the journalism workshop, is the author of seven narrative non-fiction books and biographies (most recently on the founding father of American medicine, Dr. Benjamin Rush.)
 His award-winning investigative articles on pharmaceutical safety, and subsequent book Bitter Pills, changed the way certain antibiotics are now prescribed.
-He has decades of experience as a journalist, magazine writer and editor at national and regional publications; he spent over fifteen years teaching feature and longform writing, and overseeing master’s projects, on the faculty of the Columbia Journalism School, and also teaches nonfiction writing at the University of Pennsylvania.
-Over the past decade, he has developed more specific program of instruction and coaching for medical trainees and physicians who wanted to write for the general public, starting initially with Columbia’s Department of Psychiatry and then other VP&S students.
+He has decades of experience as a journalist, magazine writer and editor at national and regional publications; he spent over fifteen years teaching feature and longform writing, and overseeing master’s projects, on the faculty of the Columbia Journalism School, before developing a program of instruction for physicians and medical trainees.
+He also teaches nonfiction writing and mental health writing at the University of Pennsylvania.

 NMED StudioLab Journalism Workshop Application Form